-Genesis Garcia serves as the Operations Director for Faith in Florida.
+Genesis Reyes serves as the Chief of Staff for Faith in Florida.
 She joined the Faith in Florida staff in September 2015, following her employment with the Notre Dame AmeriCorps as an AmeriCorps volunteer for Faith in Florida.
-As the Faith in Florida Operations Director, Genesis is working to implement and improve the organization’s administrative systems, policies, and procedures.
+As the Faith in Florida Chief of Staff, Genesis is working to implement and improve the organization’s administrative systems, policies, and procedures.
 She is also a Data Professional, managing the CE data behind such successful c3 GOTV campaigns including the education around Florida's Amendment 4 and Hillsborough County's State Attorney.
 Genesis is originally from Miami, Florida.
 She has a bachelor’s degree in Interdisciplinary Studies with a focus on Mathematics and Sociology from the University of Central Florida.
 In her spare time, Genesis enjoys running, traveling, and spending time with her dog, Simon.

 Chief of Staff

 Nanci J. Palacios Godinez was born in Guanajuato, Mexico.
 She came to the United States at the age of six and has not been able to return to Mexico because she is an undocumented immigrant.
 She has been organizing for about four years to pass a permanent solution to the immigration problems that exist in the United States.

 In 2011, she co-founded United We Dream: Tampa Bay, a youth group that helps undocumented youth find educational opportunities in Florida.
 It also allows for youth to become involved in creating change in their community.

 She participated in the campaign to get Deferred Action for Childhood Arrivals (DACA) and in-state tuition passed.
 As of March 2013, she has been working as an organizer with PICO United Florida, now Faith in Florida.
 She has focused on organizing the faith community to pass immigration reform and other local immigration campaigns.